DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 Why  code?
 * One of the skills businesses value (not the only one)
+* The Dr Doolittle sweet spot (interface betw quants and execs)

 Why Python?
 * High-level language (simpler than C, C++, Java, etc)